Collapse at Daimotsu

 After the surprise attack by the Akamatsu army against Takakuni’s base at Nakajima, the Miyoshi army coordinated efforts by launching a full-scale assault, resulting in the deaths of Muramune and many commanders including Hosokawa Sumikata (the military governor of Izumi and son of Hosokawa Masakata), Matsuda Mototaka (the deputy head of the Board of Retainers), Itami Kunisuke, Yakushiji Kunimori, Hohokabe Hyōgo-no-suke, and Kawarabayashi Hyūga-no-kami.
 The Nazato River in Nakajima was filled with those killed in action, resulting in an overwhelming defeat.

 Although a deadlock ensued for a period of two months from when Miyoshi Motonaga came to the front lines in the Battle of Nakajima, the allied forces of the Hosokawa and Uragami were at a clear advantage after having achieved a series of victories with high morale.
-However, these circumstances changed after Masasuke joined the battle and attacked from behind (from the direction of Nishinomiya) while the Miyoshi army attacked from the front (from the direction of the Tennō Temple), dealing a major blow to the allied forces of the Hosokawa and Uragami.
+These circumstances, however, changed after Masasuke joined the battle and attacked from behind (from the direction of Nishinomiya) while the Miyoshi army attacked from the front (from the direction of the Tennō Temple), dealing a major blow to the allied forces of the Hosokawa and Uragami.
 As a result, the earlier deadlock gave way to a dramatically different situation on the battlefield.
 In the midst of the chaos, Takakuni broke away from the scene.
 Thereafter, the battle site was known as daimotsu kuzure.

 After the battle

 Takakuni initially took refuge in nearby Daimotsu Castle, but the Akamatsu forces were on to him so he fled to the shop of an indigo dyer called Kyōya in the town of Amagasaki.
-He then turned over an earthenware pot for storing indigo dye and hid inside, but was apprehended on 6/5 of 1531 by Miyoshi Kazuhide.
+He then turned over an earthenware pot for storing indigo dye and hid inside but was apprehended on 6/5 of Kyōroku 4 (1531) by Miyoshi Kazuhide.
 There is an anecdote that Kazuhide plotted by offering melons to local children playing in the neighborhood if they could locate where Takakuni was hiding.
 Just three days after his capture, Hosokawa Harumoto (the son of Hosokawa Sumimoto and bitter enemy of Takakuni) ordered Takakuni to kill himself in the Kōtoku Temple in Amagasaki.

 Meanwhile, the commanders and soldiers of the defeated Uragami army attempting to flee from Namaseguchi to Harima were chased by the Akamatsu and were almost entirely eviscerated.
 Masasuke set ambushes in Namaseguchi and Hyōgoguchi, and rounded-up the soldiers who had fled the battlefield.